delro92/tlacoustic/README.md

 I've optimized the site in several ways:

-1. **Image Processing**: Using Astro's `getImage` function to convert images to efficient formats and appropriate dimensions.
+1. **Image Processing**: Images are served through Cloudflare's image resizing service to deliver optimized formats and dimensions.

 2. **Lazy Loading**: Images load on demand using the `loading="lazy"` attribute, which prevents initial page load delays.